 Thomas’s research investigates how music and performance functioned as a catalyst for social justice during prominent social movements, with a particular focus among the Queer community in the San Francisco Bay Area.
 He is curating a series of workshops based on archival research at the GLBT Historical Society, as well as conducting oral history interviews for an upcoming book project.
-Collaborating with the GLBTHS and research conducted within their archival domain supports his efforts in detailing how music, performance, and the cultural arts generates community response, engagement, and social action.
+Collaborating with the GLBTHS and research conducted within their archival domain supports his efforts in detailing how music, performance, and the cultural arts generate community response, engagement, and social action.

-Displaying Thomas’s arts leadership experience are his various roles in partnership with the National AIDS Memorial, San Francisco Chamber Orchestra, Living Jazz, the Austin Chamber Music Center (ACMC), and the City of Austin’s (COA) Cultural Arts division.
+Displaying Thomas’s arts leadership experience are his various leadership roles in partnership with the National AIDS Memorial, San Francisco Chamber Orchestra, Living Jazz, the Austin Chamber Music Center (ACMC), and the City of Austin’s (COA) Cultural Arts division.
 Highlights include curating and implementing the entertainment for Light in the Grove, marketing & communications management for the SFCO, co-curating Living Jazz’s inaugural Professional Development Workshop, developing the 2021 World Cities Culture Report and Cultural Asset Mapping Project for the COA, and coordinating ACMC’s nationwide Coltman Chamber Music Competition.

 Curriculum vitae available upon request.